Creating a new Third-Party Integration

 id = ID;

-name = 'PagerDuty';
+name = 'Example PagerDuty Integration';

-description = 'PagerDuty integration.';
+description = 'PagerDuty integration!';

 readonly #logger: LoggerService;

-private constructor(logger: LoggerService) {
+constructor(logger: LoggerService) {

 this.#logger = logger.child({